One Billion Rising

-- To bear witness to the survivors as well as the victims of interpersonal violence.
+- Bear witness to survivors and victims of interpersonal violence.

-- To help with the healing process of survivors or those who have lost a loved one to interpersonal violence.
+- Help with the healing process of survivors or those who have lost a loved one to interpersonal violence.

-- To educate, document, and raise awareness of the extent of the problem in our community.
+- Educate, document, and raise awareness of the extent of the problem in our community.

-- To provide a nationwide network of support, encouragement and information for other communities starting their own Clothesline Projects.
+- Provide a nationwide network of support, encouragement, and information for other communities starting their own Clothesline Projects.

 - What goes on the Clothesline?

-YELLOW or BEIGE represents those who have been battered or assaulted by an intimate partner or family member;
+- YELLOW or BEIGE represent those assaulted by an intimate partner or family member

-BLUE or GREEN t-shirts represent survivors of incest or child sexual abuse;
+- BLUE or GREEN shirts represent survivors of incest or child sexual abuse

 - Creating a Shirt